NH5pml30/JuliaFFE/README.md

 # JuliaFFE
-My (partial) iplementation of YIN, fundamental frequency estimator for speech and music
+My (partial) implementation of YIN, fundamental frequency estimator for speech and music